David Richardson (sound engineer): Classical recordings

-In addition to his work on commercial audio products, he was also a leader in creation of the first 20-bit recordings and an early exponent of Sony's Super Bit Mapping noise shaping.
-With a team of staff under his supervision, he recorded over 120 high bit classical albums with the Royal Philharmonic Orchestra, working with some of the world’s leading performers and conductors, such as the late Yehudi Menuhin and Sir Charles Mackerras.
+In addition to his work on commercial audio products, he was also a leader in the creation of the first 20-bit recordings and an early exponent of Sony's Super Bit Mapping noise shaping.
+With a team of staff under his supervision, he recorded over 120 high-bit classical albums with the Royal Philharmonic Orchestra, working with some of the world’s leading performers and conductors, such as the late Yehudi Menuhin and Sir Charles Mackerras.
 The narration for Peter and The Wolf was produced by Richardson and recorded in London with the actor Sir John Gielgud.
-Sound Recording Technology's classical team recorded the RPO series on its own Mitsubishi 20-bit reel-to-reel machines in many locations, including CTS Studios in Wembley, Watford Town Hall, Abbey Road and at SRT's own studios in Edison Road, St Ives, Cambridgeshire.
-Each of the recordings were subject to 20-bit Sadie music editing, plus 32-bit sound enhancements.
+Sound Recording Technology's classical team recorded the RPO series on its own Mitsubishi 20-bit reel-to-reel machines in many locations, including CTS Studios in Wembley, Watford Town Hall, Abbey Road and at SRT's studios in Edison Road, St Ives, Cambridgeshire.
+Each of the recordings was subject to 20-bit Sadie music editing, plus 32-bit sound enhancements.
 The final recordings received critical acclaim in the leading classical publication Gramophone and most of the recordings are still widely available.
 In 1997, he and his music team collaborated with Buckingham Palace to produce the official recording to commemorate the decommissioning of HMY Britannia.
 The recording was of British music performed by the Royal Philharmonic Orchestra and Chorus conducted by Carl Davis; it includes material such as "Coronation Scot", "Jerusalem" and "Rule, Britannia!".
-The production team included: music producer, Matthew Dilley; location sound recordist, Richard Millard; Editor, Andrew Lang; and Richardson who was executive producer.
+The production team included: music producer, Matthew Dilley; location sound recordist, Richard Millard; Editor, Andrew Lang; and Richardson who was the executive producer.
 The final edited 20-bit master was treated with 32-bit sound processing and then scaled to the final master using a new format at the time, HDCD.